jake-walker/rs-arcade-coder/docs/src/content/docs/hardware/buttons.md

 ## Rows

 :::note
 I tried using these pins with an internal pull up, pull down and no pull.
-They seems to be most reliable with an internal pull up, however they also worked fine without.
+They seems to be most reliable with an internal pull up, however they also worked without.
 :::

-The same rows as connected together for the display also share inputs for the buttons.
+The buttons use the same row layout as the display.

 | ESP    | Rows   |
 | ------ | ------ |